 Mega Rule Part Two

-- Close Interval Surveying & Assessment: If any pipe to soil measurements indicate that cathodic protection is below appropriate levels, the pipeline operator must conduct close interval surveys approximately every five feet in the affected area and remediate any issues within 12 calendar months.
+- Close Interval Surveying & Assessment.
+If any pipe-to-soil measurements indicate that cathodic protection is below appropriate levels, the pipeline operator must conduct close-interval surveys.
+In order to comply, operators must conduct close interval surveys (CIS) approximately every five feet in the affected area.
+In addition, they must remediate any issues within 12 calendar months.

 Achieving Part Two Compliance for the Gas Transmission Final Rule